Richard A. Regueiro

 -

-My research group is interested in computational multiscale multiphysics materials modeling for simulating inelastic
+My teaching and research focus on computational multiscale multiphysics materials modeling for simulating inelastic

-particulate materials (e.g. sand, gravel, or metallic powders), bound
+particulate materials (e.g., sand, gravel, or metallic powders), bonded

 particulate materials (e.g., sandstone, asphalt, concrete, ceramics, energetic materials,